nt-bots/nabe/README.md

 # NABE

-*Navigate A → B Externally* — An external pathfinder for accompanying the NT Bots plugin.
+*"Navigate A → B Externally"* — An external pathfinder for accompanying the NT Bots plugin.
 WIP.

 ## Installing